bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

-where :math:`\epsilon_t` is a sequence of step sizes, and each iteration :math:`t` we have a subset of :math:`n` data points called a *mini-batch* :math:`X_t = \{x_{t1}, \ldots, x_{tn}\}`.
+where :math:`\epsilon_t` is a sequence of step sizes, and each iteration :math:`t` we have a subset of :math:`n` data points called a *mini-batch* :math:`X_t = \{x_{t_1}, \ldots, x_{t_n}\}`.
-By using an approximate gradient, over many iterations the entire dataset is used and the noise in the estimated gradient averages out.
+By using an approximate gradient over many iterations the entire dataset is eventually used, and the noise in the estimated gradient averages out.
 Additionally for large datasets where the estimated gradient is accurate enough, this gives significant computational savings versus using the whole dataset at each iteration.

-Convergence to a local optimum is guaranteed with some mild assumptions combined with a major requirement that the step size :math:`\epsilon_t` satisfies:
+Convergence to a local optimum is guaranteed with some mild assumptions combined with a major requirement that the step size schedule :math:`\epsilon_t` satisfies:

 .. math::